List of political scandals in Argentina

 This article provides a list of political scandals that involve officials from the government or politicians of Argentina.

 Cadet scandal (1942)

 In September 1942, a sex and political scandal broke out in Buenos Aires, regarding the involvement of young cadets from the Colegio Militar de la Nación in alleged sex parties held by gay men of the upper classes.

+Assassination of Pedro Eugenio Aramburu (1970)

+On 1 June 1970, former de facto president Pedro Eugenio Aramburu was killed by Montoneros militants three days after his kidnapping.
+The case divided the military and led to the collapse of President Juan Carlos Onganía, also a military leader, who was accused of showing himself indifferent to Aramburu's killing and with some people, among them Aramburu's son, suggesting that elements from Onganía's government had been involved in the kidnapping and execution of Aramburu.

+The controversy led to the reinstatement of capital punishment in Argentina and increased violence in the country.

 Swiftgate (1991)

 Swift, an American food processing company, wanted to apply for a grant to keep open its facilities in the province of Santa Fe.
 The presidential adviser Emir Yoma was accused of asking for a commission or kickback in exchange for facilitating the process.
 In December 1990, the ambassador of the United States, Terence Todman, sent a note to the Argentine government, which backed a complaint from Swift of a bribery request to "speed up" the release of tax paperwork for machinery for its plant in Rosario.
 As a result of the events, Yoma had to resign for asking the bribe and Antonio Erman Gonzalez left the Ministry of Economy.